Monday, November 10, 2025

 11-11-11-11-11

-On the 11th minute of 11th hour of the 11th day of the 11th month of 1918 a permanent ceasefire was called along the Eastern and Western fronts, although troops continued to shoot at each other for several hours after the armistice ended the 4-year global conflict.
+On the 11th minute of 11th hour of the 11th day of the 11th month of 1918 a permanent ceasefire was called along the Eastern and Western fronts, although opposing troops continued to shoot at each other for several hours after the armistice ended the four-year War To End All Wars conflict and even longer in the far reaches of the global war.

 11-11-11 occurs once a century.